 UNESCO Site: The White City of Tel-Aviv – The Modern Movement

-The city has three zones with the central zone being, what is now called the White City where there are building designs influenced by the Bauhaus, Le Corbusier and Erich Mendelssohn movements.
-Architects expressed their artistic sides when creating a collection of buildings representing the most significant trends in 20th century architecture’s Modern Movements.
-Zone A established in the 1930s and 40s; Zone B established in the early 30s and Zone C, the Bialik District was established in the 1920s and has examples of Art Deco and eclecticism.
+The city has three zones with the central zone being, what is now called the White City where there are building designs influenced by the Bauhaus, Le Corbusier, and Erich Mendelssohn movements.
+Architects expressed their artistic sides when creating a collection of buildings representing the most significant trends in 20th-century architecture’s Modern Movements.
+Zone A established in the 1930s and 40s; Zone B was established in the early 30s and Zone C, the Bialik District was established in the 1920s and has examples of Art Deco and eclecticism.

-In contrast to some cities, Sir Geddes designed a city based on an environmental approach which takes into account the existing physical elements and social and human needs.
-In his vision of Tel-Aviv Sir Geddes pioneered the idea of an organic, constantly evolving city.
-His master plan of Tel-Aviv incorporated the plurality of modernist trends that were being developed in Europe.
+In contrast to some cities, Sir Geddes designed a city based on an environmental approach that takes into account the existing physical elements and social and human needs.
+In his vision of Tel Aviv Sir Geddes pioneered the idea of an organic, constantly evolving city.
+His master plan of Tel Aviv incorporated the plurality of modernist trends that were being developed in Europe.
 No other city epitomizes the synthesis of modern architectural trends on such a grand scale as Tel-Aviv.
-Tel-Aviv has more than 4,000 Bauhaus and international architectural style buildings.
+Tel Aviv has more than 4,000 Bauhaus and international architectural style buildings.

 Besides being a living museum of 1930s modern architecture the architects manage to incorporate local traditions, culture, and climate and adapt them to make them exist harmoniously side by side with the European styles.
 The Middle Eastern style cupolas were one of the local architectural elements included in the Tel Aviv buildings.